 Despite ease of filing, there are risks to using Madrid

-Regardless of filing method one chooses, the US Trademark Office examines the application as it would any application filed in the US to make certain there is no likelihood of confusion with an existing registration or prior filed pending application.
+Regardless of the filing method one chooses, the US Trademark Office examines the application as it would any application filed in the US to make certain there is no likelihood of confusion with an existing registration or prior-filed pending application.

-There are risks in using the Madrid System, despite “ease of filing” factor.
-First, the home based registration or application determines:
+There are risks in using the Madrid System, despite the “ease of filing” factor.
+First, the home-based registration or application determines:

 - the scope of the goods and services which can be registered; and